Staying Safe on Your Mobility Scooter in Autumn - Surewise

 Regular maintenance of your mobility scooter is essential.
 That includes things like ensuring that the brakes are responsive and free from wear, especially since slippery conditions are more likely in autumn.

 Tyres should be checked for appropriate tread depth to ensure optimal grip on potentially slippery surfaces and should be inflated to the recommended pressure.
-Additionally, all lights, including front, back, and indicators, must be functioning correctly to enhance visibility during the earlier dusks or foggy conditions of the season.
+Additionally, all lights, including front, back, and indicators, must be functioning correctly to enhance visibility during dusk and the foggy conditions that are common at this time of the year.

-Read out guide on keeping your mobility scooter in top condition year-round.
+Read our comprehensive guide on keeping your mobility scooter in top condition year-round.

-To enhance your visibility to others, consider wearing a reflective vest or attaching reflective strips to your clothing.
+To enhance your visibility outside, consider wearing a reflective vest or attaching reflective strips to your clothing.
 Additional reflective stickers or materials on the back and sides of your scooter can also be beneficial.
+If you haven’t already, sign up and get your free copy of our mobility scooter safety guide and visibility sticker bundle here.

-If rain is forecasted, try to avoid travelling during heavy downpours to reduce the risk of skidding.
+If rain is forecast, try to avoid travelling during heavy downpours to reduce the risk of skidding.
+Packing a waterproof jacket and a hat will help you to remain comfortable in adverse weather conditions.

 Dressing appropriately for the season is also vital.
 As temperatures can vary throughout the day, wearing layered clothing allows you to adjust your attire to remain comfortable.